Ask AI

 1. Focus: This is not too far off its base definition, but within Sudowrite it often refers to maintaining clarity and relevance in the scene.
 It involves ensuring that the action contributes meaningfully to the overall story.

 1. Guardrails: This typically refers to the boundaries or rules that you set for your scene, helping to keep any AI generations on track.
 They may include genre conventions, character motivations, and thematic limits.
+There is no explicit guardrails feature, and instead this is reinforced through clear instructions (whether in the Extra Instructions field, Key Details, or elsewhere).

 1. Kitbashing: Originally a term from model building (where parts from different kits are combined), this term generally refers to the process of combining/merging various elements or parts of different drafts (or AI generations) to build a desired work.